propelorm/Propel/documentation/index.markdown

 ### Extending Propel ###

 * [Writing A Behavior](../cookbook/writing-behavior.html) How to write a custom behavior to reuse model code horizontally.
+* [Testing Your Behaviors](../cookbook/testing-yout-behaviors.html) How to unit test your behaviors.

 ### Working with symfony 1.4 ###